Manishearth/manishearth.github.io/source/drafts/fraud.md

 Here's a partial list of scam-relevant capabilities that LLMs have that would previously require significant skilled human effort per target:

- - Researching a mark to find out the best way to go after them
+ - Researching a mark to find out the best way to go after them.
- - Personally tailoring all communication with a mark in mind, dynamically adjusting based on how they respond to various approaches
+ - Personally tailoring all communication with a mark in mind, dynamically adjusting based on how they respond to various approaches.
- - Cloning the voice of a person the mark trusts, like a relative
+ - Cloning the voice of a person the mark trusts, like a relative.
  - Plausible, real-time deepfaking of a video call.
  - Building a plausible-looking corroborating fake web presence [^fn-lorenzo]
- - Realtime monitoring of compromised resources, and dynamically building up the scam based on this monitoring
+ - Realtime monitoring of compromised resources, and dynamically building up the scam based on this monitoring.
- - Better triage and discovery of marks
+ - Better triage and discovery of marks.
- - Avoiding signature-detection based spam filters (shown by [Heiding et al][heiding])
+ - Avoiding signature-detection based spam filters (shown by [Heiding et al][heiding]).
  - Scanning for and chaining known exploits in unpatched deployed software.
 Mass scanning isn't new, but cheaply building tooling that can keep tabs on the latest [CVE]s and learn new tricks is[^zerodays].

 These are capabilities that exist *today*, and they'll only improve from here.
 We should look at these skills as a floor, not a ceiling.